-Due to the challenges brought about by the individual and employer-sponsored market, people with HIV have heavily relied upon the public programs at hand.
+Due to the challenges brought about by the individual and employer-sponsored market, people with HIV heavily relied upon the public programs at hand.
 Medicaid being a primary choice for those with a low-income, a good portion also qualify for the program through being disabled.
-Most individuals with HIV have been eligible for Medicaid by fulfilling both characteristics.
+Many individuals with HIV have been eligible for Medicaid by fulfilling both characteristics.
 Before the health care law, the federal government made an exclusion for coverage of non-disabled adults without children through Medicaid, unless a state got a waiver or used state-only funds to cover this group.

 Clearly not all adults affected by HIV are disabled, which brought hope of coverage to a screeching halt for many individuals who have a low enough income to qualify, but do not have children or a mental or physical disability.
 This unnecessary discrimination prevented a large population from receiving valuable medications covered by Medicaid for HIV.
 Though Medicaid, in fact, covers these necessary drugs to prevent HIV-related disability and suppress the life-threatening aspects of the illness.

-Another source of coverage before expanding laws to assist people with HIV, again, is quite limited.
+Another source of coverage before expanding laws to assist people with HIV, again, was quite limited.
 Medicare is designed for groups of Americans who are age 65 or older, or permanently disabled, which provides coverage for the small window of disabled or elderly individuals with HIV.
 In other circumstances, if a state has a high-risk pool, people who do not qualify for Medicare or Medicaid would be able to apply for such coverage.
 However, the high-risk pools have not been known to cover HIV medications and treatments, which leaves the Ryan White program as the primary source of disease-specific care.

 In addition to PCIP, the health reform law also restricted private health plans in both individual and group markets from imposing lifetime maximums.
 This provision made it possible for people who require costly treatment from running out of coverage, as they easily could have prior to the law.
 The dependent coverage option is also helpful for young adults with HIV, as they can now stay on their parent’s plans until age 26.